Ludeon/RimWorld-Romanian/GUIDELINES.md

 - Check out the `scripts/tag_extract.py` script.
 It allows easy extraction&insertion of tag content into Google Translate / DeepL for insane translation throughput.

 # Choices of some translations
-This table is for keeping consistent translations of certain words.
+This non-exhaustive table is for keeping consistent translations of certain words.

 |Not to be translated|
 |-|